luau-project/minpack-builder/doc/README.md

 ## Build and Install Usage

-> [!IMPORTANT]
+> [!NOTE]
 >
-> Currently, even though the documentation for usage is not in a complete state, we have guides to build and install minpack on Windows and Linux, using different Fortran compilers: GFortran, Intel Fortran Compiler (ifx) and LLVM flang-new.
+> At the moment, the documentation is not in a complete state.

+For now, we have guides to build and install minpack on Windows and Linux, using different Fortran compilers: GFortran, Intel Fortran Compiler (ifx) and LLVM flang-new.

-The build-and-install usage is split by platform and Fortran compiler.
-For now, we have the following guides:
+The following build-and-install guides were split by platform and Fortran compiler:

 * Windows
     * [Build and install minpack on Windows with GFortran](Build-and-Install-on-Windows-GFortran.md)